mvihola/AdaptiveMCMC.jl/README.md

 ## More documentation

 See the more detailed [documentation](https://mvihola.github.io/docs/AdaptiveMCMC.jl/) for more information regarding the implementation.
-The functions also have help fields, so for instance, `? adaptive_mcmc` in the Julia REPL gives a brief help of that function.
+The functions also have help fields, so for instance, `? adaptive_rwm` in the Julia REPL gives a brief help of that function.

 ## How to cite